Manonisch/maperaire/README.md

 Interactive Map Project for the Temeraire books by Naomi Novik.
 Try it out [here](https://manonisch.github.io/maperaire/)

+## The Project
+I started this map, as a base visualisation to show specific map based data from the Temeraire books.
+Now that the base is done, I aim to add multiple interactive overlays showcasing different datasets manually queried from the books.

+### Available Overlays:
+- The 'Food' project, exploring which foods were explicitly mentioned to be devoured by Temeraire or friends during the course of the service.
+(95% done)
+- The 'Side Characters' project.
+Maps showing the journeys different major side characters joining Laurence and Temeraire during the books.
+(70% done)

+### Upcoming Overlays:
+- OPEN FOR SUGGESTIONS

-## Features
+## Map Features
 - Shows a world map showcasing the (aproximated) locations mentioned over the course of the books.
 - Implied routes taken to get characters from named places in the book to the next are added as dashed lines
-- Simple Tooltip while hovering over routes and points
+- Simple Tooltip with location and chapter data while hovering over routes and points

-Available Filter Methods
-- On a per chapter basis via the bottom chapter slider bar.
+- Filter any map on a per chapter basis via the bottom chapter slider bar.

-- Depending on pre-filtered queries via the select in the topbar.
+Overlay depending filters:
+- Food: Filter by food and food preparation
+- Side Characters: Filter by SideCharacter

 ## Note

 Locations and paths were manually selected by the authors best approximation depending on the descriptions in the books.
-If you see any errors or would like to suggest more detailed paths or points or features, please send me a message or contact me via the 'issues' tab.
+If you see any errors or would like to suggest more detailed paths or points or features, please send me a message or raise an issue via the 'issues' tab.

-## Coming Soon

-I started this map, as a base visualisation to show specific map based data from the Temeraire books.
-Now that the base is done, I aim to add multiple interactive overlays showcasing different datasets manually queried from the books.

-The current project currently finishing is the 'Food' project, exploring which foods were explicitly mentioned to be devoured by Temeraire or friends during the course of the service.

-The next project is the "Side Character" project.
-These maps will showcase when different major side characters join Laurence and Temeraire on their journey.

 ## Other interesting stuff